lvyitian/mapleall/README.md

 # EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO NON-INFRINGEMENT, MERCHANTABILITY OR
 # FIT FOR A PARTICULAR PURPOSE.
 # See the MulanPSL - 2.0 for more details.
-#
 ```

 ## MAPLE - Multiple Architecture and Programming Language Environment

-Let MAPLE_ROOT be the top directory for mapleall repository.
+Let **MAPLE_ROOT** be the top directory for mapleall repository.

 The directory structure as follows:

 ```
       $MAPLE_ROOT
             README.md    : this file
+            Tutorial.md  : Tutorial & FAQ
             Copyright    : Copyright file
             license      : Mulan license file
             doc          : MapleIR documentation